 During her time at the Academy, Lavinia was the winner of the Royal Academy Barbirolli prize for solo oboe and the Nicholas Blake prize for woodwind ensemble.
 Her wind quintet, the Aether Ensemble, were invited to play as part of the Festival de Campos do Jordano in Brazil where they performed various chamber music concerts and played in the festival’s orchestra under conductor Marin Alsop.

 Since graduating from the Royal Academy of Music, Lavinia has gained a place with the London Philharmonic Orchestra’s Foyle Future Firsts scheme and in 2017, will be a member of London’s Southbank Sinfonia.
-Lavinia has also reached the second round of the Barbirolli International
+Lavinia also reached the final of the Barbirolli International Oboe Competition in 2017.

 What do you love about classical music?

 There is something profoundly inspirational about watching a concert or playing as part of an orchestra or ensemble.
 Classical music expresses every emotion there is in the world and that’s simply amazing in itself.
 What I particularly love is that no performance of a piece is ever the same: each concert is different with each conductor, ensemble or soloist offering their own unique interpretation and as a player you can come back to a piece and hear something that you didn’t hear the first time!
 Classical music is constantly changing, and whether you are playing or listening to it, it will always evoke emotion.

 What do you do with your time when you’re not playing music?